Looks like your cart is empty. Compare Travel Backpacks

 If your travels bring you from the dirt roads of South America to the charming towns of Europe to the beaches of Southeast Asia, you need a travel backpack - not a rolling suitcase.
 Backpacks are convenient for urban travelers because they allow you to be agile.
 Flexible enough for any terrain, you can easily grab your bag and go.

 Experienced travelers know never to check luggage.
 By traveling carry on only, you avoid hefty baggage fees on roundtrip flights, ensure that the airlines can't lose your bags, and minimize your time at the airport.

 Away's "Bigger Carry On" is technically too large to qualify as a carry on bag on most airlines.
-They claim that it is "made to fit the sizers of major US airlines," and yet the dimensions exceed major airlines' published rules.
-Its capacity is 46L, which is roomy, but you'll have to gate check the bag on a smaller plane (and possibly a large plane, if you confront a strict attendant).
+They claim that it is "made to fit the sizers of major US airlines," but the dimensions exceed major airlines' published rules.
+Its capacity is 46L, which is roomy, but you'll have to check the bag and incur fees from your airline.

 The Outbreaker Backpack has roughly the same dimensions as Away's smaller carry on but holds 18% more stuff (45L).
 Why?
 Because of the “curse of curves."
 OneBag.com describes how two similarly-sized bags can have very different carrying capacities.

 Although it's not a perfect rectangle, the Tortuga version of carry on luggage is closer to this ideal so that you can pack more stuff.

 Of course, bigger isn't always better.
 You should use the full carry on space that the airlines allow if you need it.
 If you don’t need that much space, compress the Outbreaker Backpack using the side straps.
 You can't shrink a hard-sided suitcase when you're traveling lighter than usual.